Btibert3/pypeds/README.md

 ## Install and Test Notes

--  use clean python 3.7 environment, which you can create simply with `conda create -n pypeds python=3.7`
+-  use clean python 3.6+ environment, which you can create simply with `conda create -n pypeds python=3.7`
 -  to test the setup and install with `pip install .`
 -  once you have activated the environment with `conda activate pypeds`

+Or, if you do not want to worry about all of that, you can review [this Google Colab Notebook](https://colab.research.google.com/drive/1YxnfdZyr1JD9EQlbf32HN9bpXiitAlaM) which provides an installation section.
+You can replicate this process anytime you want code/analyze data using Google's fantastic notebook coding environment.

 ## Basic Usage

 The `years` argument is based on the survey year shown on the IPEDS website.
 When the datasets are built, this package adds both the survey year and the fall year (of the academic year) to the datasets.
 For example, the survey SFA (Student Financial Aid) for the survey year `2017` is reporting on data for the 1617 academic year, so I include `fall_year` with a value of 2016 in this case.

-I do both to keep it simple relative to the reporting year, but also identify the academic year the data applies to.

 Below is a simple session to get the last 2 years of the directory information surveys: